-The idea of spending five days in a paradise location (and possibly making it a tax-deductible business expense) sounds like a no-brainer, right?
-But, many people hesitate before booking a retreat-style conference experience for a variety of reasons.
+Attending a play therapy retreat in a paradise location (and possibly making it a tax-deductible business expense) sounds like a no-brainer, right?
+But, many people hesitate before registering for a play therapy retreat experience for a variety of reasons.

 You might think that the number one reason would be COST.
 Of course, it might feel unrealistically expensive to travel to somewhere exotic for a conference.

-But, in my experience, the biggest hang-up for people deciding whether or not to attend a retreat style conference is MINDSET.
+But, in my experience, the biggest hang-up for people deciding whether or not to attend a play therapy retreat is MINDSET.

 Or, maybe they have fears.
 Traveling a long way from home (either solo or with your family) presents a special set of challenges.
 You may have a child with special needs and fear that the disruption to the routine is going to be too much.
 You might be afraid to fly (or travel alone).
 What if something goes wrong?